-CM | 2.50; Additional \$15 fee required.
+Sunday, 2:00p - 5:00p CM | 2.50; Additional \$15 fee required.

-Community theatre is an important element of placemaking for rural Central Pennsylvania.
-The area is home to a number of theatre organizations, many of which were built on the heritage of beautiful and historic theatre buildings.
-This session will share case histories of several local programs, offering insight into why some theatres succeed and others have failed.

-CHARLES DUMAS, Penn State University REBECCA INLOW, Rowland Theatre GREG RAY, The State Theatre WILLIAM SNYDER III JOANNE TOSTI-VASEY, Bellefonte Borough Council
+Community theatre is an important element of placemaking form Pennsylvania.
+The area is home to a number of th were built on the heritage of beautiful it into why some theatres CHARLES DUMAS, P REBECCA INLOW, Rowland Theatre KAREN GREGG, The State Theatre WILLIAM SNYDER III JOANNE TOSTI-VASEY, Bellefonte Borough Council

-Sunday, 2:00p - 5:00p

-(M2) The Slab Cabin Run Initiative: A Landscape Level Approach to Source Water Protection, Stream Restoration and Ag Land Preservation

-CM | 2.50; Additional \$15 fee required

-When driving into State College from the South, there is one icon that stands out as your official entrance into Happy Valley, the sign for Meyer Dairy.
+Sunday, 2:00p - 5:00p (M2) The Slab Cabin Run Initiative: A Landscape Level Approach to Source Water Protection, Stream Restoration and Ag Land Preservation CM | 2.50; Additional \$15 fee required When driving into State College from the South, there is one icon that stands out as your official entrance into Happy Valley, the sign for Meyer Dairy.
 Through its quiet charm, the Meyer Dairy Store reminds us of the modest, hard-working values and long agricultural history our community takes great pride in.
 ClearWater Conservancy plans to permanently preserve these 300 acres responsible for producing the milk, cheese and ice cream Centre County residents love.
 Importantly, this project will will permanently and proactively conserve 300 acres of agricultural land and stream corridor immediately adjacent to the region's most important, most reliable drinking water wells.
 Join our tour to see what landscape level source-water protection looks and tastes like!
 JIM MAY, AICP, Centre Regional Planning Agency DEBORAH NARDONE, ClearWater Conservancy